UncleTom29/circuits-protocol-docs/smart-contracts/launchpad.md

 Anyone can then call `graduateLaunch`, which:
 1. Takes the real raised USDC and the remaining unsold AgentTokens.
-2. Migrates them as initial liquidity into a real liquidity pool on the **Xero DEX** (using its Uniswap V2 compatible Router).
+2. Migrates them as initial liquidity into a real liquidity pool on **Uniswap** (using its Uniswap V2 compatible Router).
 3. Burns the resulting LP tokens outright by sending them to the `BURN_ADDRESS`.
-This permanently locks the baseline liquidity on the DEX.
+This permanently locks the baseline liquidity on Uniswap.
 4. Marks the token as graduated, allowing it to trade freely on secondary markets.